TimAConner/Squirrels-VS-Dwarves/README.md

-# Squirrels-VS-Dwarves
+# Squirrels-VS-Dwarves:
+## The Primordial Feud: The Dwirrel Wars
-This is the testing ground for my front end capstone at the [Nashville Software School](http://nashvillesoftwareschool.com/)
+This is my front-end capstone made at [Nashville Software School](http://nashvillesoftwareschool.com/)

+## My Goals - Why I made furry forest dwellers and mythical mine dwellers murder eachother for my pleasure
+My previous programming experience was making little games in Unity 3D, so I decided that I wanted to make the foundations of one of those games, but I wanted to do it purely in JavaScript.
+My goals (listed in the MVP defenition at the bottom of the Readme) were to make a real time multiplayer game in pure Javascript using Firebase Realtime Database.

-## How To Contribute
+## How To Contribute - The mysterious ways to be a cool Dwirrel
 1. Clone down locally
-1. Run: npm init -y
+1. Run: npm init
 1. Run: npm install
 1. Run: grunt
 1. Start local sever